About The Re-Design

 The standards and guidelines document contains these Recognition program requirements and information your practice needs to demonstrate to NCQA that you meet criteria.
 Refer to the concepts and criteria within this document, available for free download from the NCQA store.
 In this publication you will find the criteria and what evidence is needed to submit to NCQA to earn recognition.

 - Concepts.
 There are seven concepts—the overarching themes of PCSP.
 To earn recognition, your practice must complete criteria in each concept area.
 If you are familiar with past iterations of NCQA PCSP Recognition, the concepts are equivalent to standards.

 - Criteria.
 Specific activities in which a practice engages to demonstrate that it meets recognition requirements.
 The practice must pass core criteria and a certain number of elective credits across any of the 7 concepts.

 - PCSP: 38 Core; 20 Elective Credits.

 - Oncology: 49 Core; 9 Elective Credits.

 - Competencies.
 Competencies categorize the criteria.
 Competencies do not offer credit.

 Annual Reporting helps practices strengthen as medical homes by reviewing progress and encouraging performance improvement more frequently.
 Learn more about Annual Reporting.
-Annual reporting requirements will be released in April 2019.

 Process for Practices not Currently Recognized